crochethk/klang-compiler/the-klang-language.md

 `break;` - Exit the _current_ `loop` context.

 ### Drop
-> If the compilation target is JBC/JVM this mechanic is optional (and basically
-> a 'nop') because of the managed nature of the JVM.

 `drop {expr};` - Release memory of a reference type instance given by `{expr}`.